 Keep in mind, the metric Total Costs doesn’t have the histogram and could not be used as a filter.
 It could still be displayed in the metric box or dashboard.

 As a result, unlike other “analysis”, the Cost Analysis is basically a configuration.
-Once the costs metric is defined, it’s used in other analysis and panels.
+Once the costs metric is defined, it’s used in other analysis tools on the platform.